Skip to main content

 ROI Fails Without Operating Design

-Operational intelligence mapping turns signals into decision-ready insight
+Operational intelligence mapping turns signals into decision

 Claim: ROI depends on operational intelligence mapping: